-Your job and your career path may be important aspects of your life, for financial and personal reasons.
-After you have finished treatment and are ready to return to the workforce, it’s normal to worry how your cancer history may affect your ability to work, earn a living, and progress toward your career goals.
+Many people consider their work and career path to be an important part of life, for financial and personal reasons.
+Whether you’re working through breast cancer treatment or returning to work afterward, it’s normal to worry how your cancer history may affect your ability to work, earn a living, and progress toward your career goals.

-Returning to your job after treatment or starting a new job can have many benefits, including:
+Working during treatment or returning to work after treatment can have many benefits, including:

-You may face some challenges and have questions about how and when to talk about your breast cancer experience in the workplace.
+Many people have questions about how and when to talk about your breast cancer experience in the workplace and struggle with making those decisions.
 Whether you are just starting out, building a career, or have been with your employer for years, you can plan an approach to dealing with job concerns that’s right for you.

 At work, you have a right to privacy.
 You don’t have to give out personal information if you don’t want to.
 Since you may see your co-workers every day, carefully consider who, if anyone, you want to tell about your diagnosis.
 Your co-workers are not required to protect your privacy, so be cautious in sharing your information.
 Decide if sharing the news may disrupt your day-to-day work life or expand your support network.